jslefche/sem_book/docs/index.md

 I would also say that this book is not a peer-reviewed resource, and has been somewhat cobbled together over late night coding sessions prepping for morning lectures.
 So please take everything here with a grain of salt, and do not hesitate to reach out if you find an errors, typos, or other issues.

-I am, however, indebted to Christopher Shannon, Audrey Barker-Plotkin, and others for their careful reading and editorial and technical corrections.
+I am, however, indebted to Christopher Shannon, Audrey Barker-Plotkin, Scott Meyers, Liangzhe Chen, and others for their careful reading and for providing excellent editorial and technical corrections.

 Happy coding!